-In the Autumn of 2020, The Mighty Creatives launched its Creative Mentoring service for children and young people 'in and leaving care' and 'children in need' who are disengaged from education and struggling to find a solution or next step.
+In the Autumn of 2020, The Mighty Creatives launched their regional Creative Mentoring service for children and young people in and leaving care and children in need who are disengaged from education and struggling to find a solution or next step.

-This tried and tested Creative Mentoring model has been pioneered in partnership with Derbyshire Virtual School and The Amber Factory, a partnership which has been transforming the lives of children and young people for over a decade through work with Creative Mentors.
-The model has since been supported by numerous funders including Children in Need, What Works for Children's Social Care, Charities Aid Foundation, Foyle Foundation, Arts Council England and the Swire Charitable Trust, and has now been launched across the East Midlands and wider.
-Local Authorities can also commission Creative Mentoring through our traded model.
+This tried and tested Creative Mentoring model has been pioneered in partnership with Derbyshire Virtual School and The Amber Factory, a partnership who have been transforming the lives of children and young people aged 4-19 for over a decade through work with Creative Mentors.
+The model has since been supported by numerous funders including Children in Need, What Works for Children's Social Care, Arts Council England and the Swire Charitable Trust, and has now been launched across the East Midlands and wider.